modelica/MA-Bylaws/MA-Bylaws.md

 ## § 14 Voting ##

-A member needs to pay the annual membership fee during the year in order to maintain membership.
-To exercise voting rights, the fee must have been paid before voting is performed.

 An individual member present at an Assembly meeting, and not being an appointed representative for an organizational member (see the next paragraph), has the right to vote.
 Such a person has one vote.